Bozar/OneMoreLevel/user/doc/hound.md

 When inside a fog, PC has one of six symbols:

-* A porous rectangle: You stand in a fog.
+* Three horizonal lines: You stand in a fog.
-* A solid rectangle: You stand in a fog which might disappear the next turn.
+* A porous rectangle: You stand in a fog which might disappear the next turn.
 * One of four arrows: You have pressed an arrow key.
 Press another valid key to spend one turn and move into a diagonal grid.

 A valid key refers to an arrow key that is vertical to your last input direction (for example: Right and Up, Down and Left).
 An invalid key includes an arrow key that is the same as or opposite to your previous input (for example: Up and Up, Left and Right) or Space.
 An invalid input resets PC to his normal state: a porous or solid rectangle.
 Press Space in normal state to wait one turn.